scar17off/scarhack/README.md

 # ScarHack

 A Roblox script hub with support for multiple games.
+This repository is supposed to be messy.

 ## Supported Games